psspavan96/NodejsDevOps_Pipeline/Jenkins_Installation.md

 ## How to access Jenkins ##
 </br>
-Open a web browser and point it to "http://SERVER_IP:8080" (where SERVER_IP(Public IPv4 in AWS EC2 Instance) is the IP address of the hosting server).
+Open a web browser and point it to "http://SERVER_IP:8080" (where SERVER_IP(Public IPv4 in Google VM Instance) is the IP address of the hosting server).
 You will then be prompted to copy and paste a password that was created during the Jenkins installation.
 </br>
 To retrieve that password, go back to the terminal window and issue the command "cat /var/lib/jenkins/secrets/initialAdminPassword"